singsingux/customize-character/README.md

 Full customization interface with category menu and real-time preview

 ### Save Page
-Background selection and PNG export functionality
+Background color selection and PNG export functionality

 ## 🎯 Usage

-1. **Start Customizing**: Click "시작하기" on the main page
+1. **Start Customizing**: Click "Get Started" on the main page
 2. **Select Category**: Choose from the left floating menu
 3. **Customize**: Pick items and adjust sliders
-4. **Save**: Click "저장하기" to proceed to save page
+4. **Save**: Click "Save" to proceed to save page
 5. **Choose Background**: Select a color or pattern
 6. **Download**: Click "Download" to export as PNG